limeandcoconut/Powertrain/README.md

 A lightweight es6 game loop written to prioritize updates and fill in with extra renders.
 Updates will be called as accurately as possible while render operations will happen as often as possible.
 If, for some reason, lag has caused more than enough time more than one update to occur they will be called sequentially until caught up and a render operation will be placed at then end of the operations.
+Testing and dev are done with babel in es6.

 ```js
 let Engine = require('powertrain');